Identifiability Study of Lithium-Ion Battery Capacity Fade Using Degradation Mode Sensitivity for a Minimally and Intuitively Parametrized Electrode-Specific Cell Open-Circuit Voltage Model: Methodology and Analysis

+The cutoff-voltage independence also makes \eqref{eq:ocv-Qc} easily adaptable to modelling partial OCV curve.
+If the starting voltage $U_\mathrm{start}$ is known (e.g.,~reliably measured after a long rest), the initial electrode SOC $z^\pm_\mathrm{start}$ are uniquely determined by $U_\mathrm{start}$ and any three-parameter set above, so after substituting $z^\pm_\mathrm{start}$ into $z^+\mathrm{max}$ and $z^-_\mathrm{min}$ in \eqref{eq:ocv-Qc}, this partial OCV model is still parametrized by the same three parameters.
+However, if $U_\mathrm{start}$ is subject to the same uncertainty as any subsequent OCV measurements are, we will have to add an extra unknown parameter, such as $z^-_\mathrm{start}$, to mark the electrode SOC to be matched with the beginning of the partial OCV.
+One popular parametrization for this case in literature is with $z^\pm_\mathrm{start}$ and $\hat{Q}_\mathrm{max}^\pm$ \citep{schmitt_capacity_2023}.
+Although it is mathematically equivalent to using $z^-_\mathrm{start}$, $\hat{Q}_\mathrm{max}^\mathrm{Li}$ and $\hat{Q}_\mathrm{max}^\pm$, the physical meaning of each parameter in the latter might be clearer and more intuitive.

 In the above analysis, we have assumed no LLI or LAM during charging or discharging.
-In practice, due to very slow degradation compared to charging and discharging, this is a good approximation within a few cycles and we only need to gradually adjust the SOH parameters upon cell aging.
-Even if we want to account for the minor degradation within a cycle, such as what manifests in Coulombic efficiency and capacity retention, the sensitivity gradients derived in the following lend us readily to a rigorous first-order analysis framework to be demonstrated in \cref{subsec:incre-fade}.
+In practice, due to the slowness of degradation compared to charging and discharging, this assumption is valid within a few cycles so the above OCV model will be a good approximation, and we only need to gradually adjust the SOH parameters upon cell aging.